 You are here

-Closely reading poems by Dickinson, Bash, Szymborska, Cavafy, Heaney, Bishop, and Komunyakaa, among others, Hirshfield reveals how poetry’s world-making takes place: word by charged word.
+Closely reading poems by Dickinson, Basho, Szymborska, Cavafy, Heaney, Bishop, and Komunyakaa, among many others, Hirshfield reveals how poetry’s world-making takes place: word by charged word.
 By expanding what is imaginable and sayable, Hirshfield proposes, poems expand what is possible.
-Ten Windows restores us at every turn to a more precise, sensuous, and deepened experience of our shared humanity and of the seemingly limitless means by which that knowledge is both summoned and forged.
+Ten Windows restores us at every turn to a more precise, sensuous, and deepened experience of our shared humanity and of the seemingly limitless ways that knowledge is both summoned and forged.

 “In 20 or 30 years, this book may be remembered as one of the great common-readers on the pleasures of poetry… This thrilling work of immense value is truly an important book on one of the most important subjects: poetry.
 However, like a strong drink (or a great poem) it probably isn’t to be taken in a single gulp.
 It may even seem a little intoxicating, but drink.”—Library Journal